OpenNebula/website/content/integrations/storage_extensions/netapp.md

 {{< alert title="Note" color="success" >}}
 The minimum size for a NetApp volume is 20 MB, so any disk smaller than that will result in a 20 MB volume; however, the LUN inside will be the correct size.
 {{< /alert >}}

+## Known Issues

+Currently the NetApp password on the Datastore is not encrypted due to a typo in the configuration file `/etc/one/oned.conf`.
+To encrypt this password, the Encrypted Attributes section of this file you must change `DATASTORE_ENCRYPTED_ATTR = "NETAPP_PASSWORD"` to `DATASTORE_ENCRYPTED_ATTR = "NETAPP_PASS"` and then restart OpenNebula.

 ## System Considerations